swcarpentry/r-novice-inflammation/_episodes/02-func-R.md

 > [1] "Don't"  "others"
 > ~~~
 > {: .output}
+{: .challenge}

-> ## The call stack {.callout}
+> ## The Call Stack
 >
-> For a deeper understanding of how functions work, you'll need to learn how they create their own environments and call other functions.
-Function calls are managed via the call stack.
-For more details on the call stack, have a look at the [supplementary material](02-supp-call-stack.html).
+> For a deeper understanding of how functions work,
+> you'll need to learn how they create their own environments and call other functions.
+> Function calls are managed via the call stack.
+> For more details on the call stack,
+> have a look at the [supplementary material]({{ site.root }}/02-supp-call-stack/).
+{: .callout}

-> ## Named variables and the scope of variables {.challenge}
+> ## Named Variables and the Scope of Variables
 >
 >  + Functions can accept arguments explicitly assigned to a variable name in
 >    in the function call `functionName(variable = value)`, as well as arguments by